-Because most of the assets in the sector are farmland itself, the ability of the farming sector to borrow or generate liquidity is more favorable than in other industries such as manufacturing with more specialized assets, which are harder to liquidate.
+Because most of the assets in the sector are farmland itself, the ability of the farming sector to borrow or generate liquidity is more favourable than in other industries such as manufacturing with more specialized assets, which are harder to liquidate.
 The results from the 2018 Iowa State University Land Value Survey echoes results from other surveys, which all showed relatively stable farmland market trend,2 leaving the agricultural sector with a solid collateral base to lend against.

 Acceptable leverage ratios do not take away that pressure on liquidity is rising.
 Banks and lenders are taking a more careful view on providing further debt, as the risk profile has increased and the regulator exercises more pressure on banks to have a close look at the ability of borrowers to repay their debt from cash flow.
 The U.S. farm debt service ratio, which represents the cost of borrowing (including principal repayments) relative to their cash flow, has just moved above the 48-year average in the last twelve months.
 This indicates that financial conditions are becoming tighter.